CharlelieLrt/modulus/docs/api/physicsnemo.utils.rst

 *multi-diffusion*.
 This approach is used to scale diffusion to very large images.
 The following patching utilities extract patches from 2D images, and typically gather them in the batch dimension.
-A batch of patches is therefore composed of multiple smaller patches extracted from each sample in the original batch of larger images.
+A batch of patches is therefore composed of multiple smaller patches that are extracted from each sample in the original batch of larger images.
 Diffusion models can then process these patches independently.
 These utilities also support fusing operations to reconstruct the entire predicted image from the individual predicted patches.